jaimevp54/htmlBuilder/README.md

-# Html Builder
+# HtmlBuilder

-HtmlBuilder is a python library that allows you to render html files by writing python code.
+HtmlBuilder is a python library that allows you to render HTML files by writing python code.
+And to make use of python features, clean syntax, and object-oriented design to their full potential.

 [![codecov](https://codecov.io/gh/jaimevp54/htmlBuilder/branch/develop/graph/badge.svg?token=C752JNEyJT)](https://codecov.io/gh/jaimevp54/htmlBuilder)
 ![python version badge](https://img.shields.io/pypi/pyversions/htmlBuilder)
 # Why should you care about this library?

 When rendering HTML programmatically, there are other options available (template engines and other rendering libraries).
-Still, these are often limited in what they can do or add a new level of abstraction, which has to be learned to be productive.
-HtmlBuilder tries to improve on this by following the next few points:
+Still, these are often limited in what they can do, or it's necessary to learn a new level of abstraction before being productive.
+HtmlBuilder tries to improve on this by following the next few ideas:

 - **Minimal learning curve**: Users should need no more than  Python and HTML knowledge to be productive using this tool.
 - **Real python code**: The final code looks and behaves as you would expect from other python code.